spsforks/QB64-Wiki/OPEN-COM.md

 ## Example(s)

-*Example 1:* Checking to see if a COM port exists.
+Checking to see if a COM port exists.
 If the port does not exist QBasic will cause a Windows access error.

 ```vb